yorkshire-and-humber-care-record/fhir-ig/fsh-tank/input/intro-notes/StructureDefinition-Interweave-SocialCareService-intro.md

 - **careManager** This field can be used to provide a link to the practitioner delivering the service.
 Many social care organisations are unable to currently provide this information, however, it is envisaged that this will be something which is available in the future and will be useful if known.
 It is likely that this field's conformance will be increased to Must Support.

-- **trigger** An extension has been created which will allow an optional link to the assessment which triggered the service to be created.
+- **triggeringAssessment** An extension has been created which will allow an optional link to the assessment which triggered the service to be created.
 We make this optional, as not all services are triggered by an assessment.